zotune/borderless-focus/README.md

 2. Download the `borderless-focus.ahk` script from this repository.
 3. Double-click the script to run it.

+## How to Use

+1. Launch your game in borderless windowed mode (use 3440x1440 for 21:9 on 32:9 monitors).
+2. Press `Windows + B` to toggle Borderless Focus on/off.
+3. When activated:
+   - Black borders will appear around your game window (perfect for 21:9 on 32:9)
+   - The taskbar will be hidden
+   - Game audio will be unmuted
+4. When deactivated:
+   - Borders will be removed
+   - The taskbar will reappear
+   - Game audio will be muted
+   - The game window will be minimized

 ## Setting Up Custom 21:9 Resolution on 32:9 Monitors

 To enable a custom 21:9 resolution (3440x1440) on your 32:9 monitor: